 Registration is the formal enrollment in the College.
-In registering, the student subscribes to all the regulations, terms, and conditions - academic and financial - set forth in this Catalog.
+In registering, the student subscribes to all the regulations, terms, and conditions - academic and financial - set forth in the Course Catalog.
 A student must, therefore, confirm registration during the scheduled registration period each semester.

 A normal load is set at 16 semester hours of credit per semester.
 This total should include the appropriate requirements.
 The normal academic load enables a student to meet the graduation requirements within eight semesters.
-A student who pays regular tuition charges is permitted to audit, without additional cost, one course a semester for which no credit may be claimed.
+A student who pays regular tuition charges is permitted to audit, with the approval of the faculty instructor and without additional cost, one course a semester for which no credit may be claimed.
 Audits may not be allowed by the various departments until after credit seeking students have been accommodated.

 A student whose petition for additional credit is granted may not ask to drop that credit after the deadline for dropping courses has passed.